skade/yakshav.es/_sources/rust-2017-retrospective.md

 small book about futures, implementing a simple executor and ["the memory is hot lava"](https://github.com/skade/the-memory-is-hot-lava), a zero-knowledge introduction into memory using Rust and drawings.

+## Community team

+Community team was a bit of a sideshow this year, to admit, with two conferences to work on and all.
+Obviously, I still answered email and contact people, but I couldn't get a checkmark on something huge.
+But lots of tiny bits also make an impact :).

 ## Professionally